Key terms and concepts

 Yes, SEO-focused content marketing is one of the most important growth strategies for both B2C and B2B SaaS startups.
 Even though you are not selling your product directly to the consumers, the businesses that need your product still have regular people working for it and they use Google to find the best solutions for their companies.

-Ranking high in Google is also considered as a trust signal for B2B companies.
+Ranking high in Google is also considered a trust signal for B2B companies.

 What specific SEO tactics will work well in 2021?